-Enter the following EB GUIDE Script:
+In the On Trigger category, enter the following EB GUIDE Script:

 '''

 function(v:arg0::bool)

 {

 v:this->"MyLabel".text=dp:MyStringList[v:this.lineIndex];

 false

 }

 '''

 You changed the appearance of the rectangle.
 With the SetText property, the elements of MyStringList are assigned to MyLabel for every entry of your list.